Estimating Magnetic Filling Factors From Simultaneous Spectroscopy and Photometry: Disentangling Spots, Plage, and Network: Methods

 In the discussion above, we extract $f_{bright}$, the combined plage and network filling factor.
 However, we may consider these two separately by adding a network term to Eq.~\ref{eq:TSImodel}:

-Fitting this equation to the TSI using the SDO observed filling factors reveals that the plage and network have distinct effective temperatures, $\Delta T_{plage} = 32 \pm 1 K$ and $\Delta T_{ntwk} = 79 \pm 2 K$.
-This is consistent with the intensity maps produced by HMI, which show that network regions are, on average, indeed brighter than plage These temperature contrasts are necessary for seperating the plage and network contributions to the filling factor.
+Fitting this equation to the TSI, this time using the SDO observed filling factors as inputs, reveals that the plage and network have distinct effective temperatures, $\Delta T_{plage} = 32 \pm 1 K$ and $\Delta T_{ntwk} = 79 \pm 2 K$.
+This is consistent with the intensity maps produced by HMI, which show that network regions are, on average, indeed brighter than plage These temperature contrasts are necessary for separating the plage and network contributions to the filling factor.

 Setting Eq.~\ref{eq:TSImodel} equal to Eq.~\ref{eq:TSImodelnet} and expanding as a power series, we find Since areas are additive, we also expect Combining these equations and solving for $f_{ntwk}$ and $f_{plage}$ in terms of $f_{bright}$ yields the following expressions: